chryzsh/practical-hacking/part-1-how-to-hack.md

 Before we move on it's important to know what a payload is.
 The payload is the actual information in a transmission, in our case it's a script that will provide us with some sort of reverse shell on the target.

 Your payload is quite simply whatever code you decide to execute on the machine.
-It can be something simple, or it can be advanced.
+It can be something simple or it can be advanced.
 However, as we are hackers we want to take full advantage of the fact that we can execute commands on the target.
 So what we want to do is: **make the target machine connect back to our machine to get what we call a 'shell'.** Why do we want to do this?
-Because, when we have command execution on the remote box we can make it execute commands to make it connect back to us.
+Because, when we have command execution on the remote box we can execute commands to make it connect back to us.
 However, the other way won't work because its not configured to accept a connection to establish a shell.
 Therefore in the illustration below, what's called a "normal shell" isn't possible, but since we control the 'client' part which is our Kali box we can open a port and make the server/target machine connect back.
 This way, we establish a connection where we can interact with the target.

 To read more about payloads, visit: